MohamedMamdouh18/Games-Field/README.md

 ## Design Decisions

-- For each game in the application, We made mainly four components :
+- For each game in the application, We made mainly four components:
     - Engine
     - Controller
     - Drawer